TL;DR Executive Summary

 A few simple questions can help reveal whether that’s happening:

-- Is the same payments approach used across all customer segments?
+• Are you using the same payments approach across every customer segment?

 Key Signs Your Payments Strategy Needs Attention